γυναί

 The difficulties inherent in the irregular inflection of γυνή were solved in various ways in Byzantine Greek.
 The first and most radical solution was to treat the word as indeclinable.
 Already in a Ptolemaic papyrusPapyri (P.Grenf.
 2.26.14 [= TM 70]; Pathyris, 103 BCE), γυνή occurs where a dative is syntactically expected; however, even if the scribe did not intend to write an ā-stem dative γυνῇ, this may be explained as a parenthetical nominative (Vierros 2012, 166).
 Another Ptolemaic papyrus (SB 5627.13 = SB 6319.col. ii.45 [= TM 7209]; Magdola, 1st c.
 BCE) attests the syntagm ἀλλοτρίαν γυνή, with the noun apparently employed as accusative; however, more compelling evidence for its indeclinability is found in its prepositional constructions, such as διὰ γυνή or ὑπὲρ γυνή, attested in papyri from the Roman and Byzantine periods (Mayser, Gramm. vol. 1,2, 30–1; Gignac 1977, 52).
 The first certain attestation of an analogical ā-stem form in the papyri is the gen. plur. γυ̣ν̣ῶν̣ – interestingly, a form absent from extant literary and erudite sources – in P.Adl.
 9.6 (= TM 9) [Pathyris, 104 BCE] (see entry μισογύνης, μισογύναιος).

 The Byzantine period simultaneously yields several attestations of inflected ā-stem forms of γυνή (e.g. Digenis Akritis cod.
 G 6.831: ταύτην οἰκτείρας ὡς γυνήν ‘pitying her as a woman’, Neophytus Inclusus Liber quinquaginta capitulorum 22.1.2: τῆς γυνῆς ἡ ἀπάτη ‘the woman’s deceit’, etc.).
-It is difficult to determine whether the ā-stem forms found in later periods are survivals of those attested in Attic comedy or independent creations, since the irregular declension of γυνή made it a potential target for analogical renewal throughout the history of the Greek language, and the ending -ή of the nom. sg. could always provide a starting point for the creation of ‘regular’ ā-stem forms, as 1st-declension feminine nouns in -ή of the type φυγή, φυγῆς remained a productive category up to the present day.
+It is difficult to determine whether the ā-stem forms found in later periods are survivals of those attested in Attic comedy or independent creations, since the irregular declension of γυνή made it a potential target for analogical renewal throughout the history of the Greek language, and the ending -ή of the nom. sing. could always provide a starting point for the creation of ‘regular’ ā-stem forms, as 1st-declension feminine nouns in -ή of the type φυγή, φυγῆς remained a productive category up to the present day.
 Krumbacher (1885, 529–35), now followed by CGMEMG (vol. 2, 533, n.
 107), claimed that the ā-stem forms found in Attic comedy were artificial creations, while those in Byzantine writers were literary hyper-corrections reacting against the demotic form ἡ γυναῖκα, τῆς γυναίκας with a generalised velar stem.
 This view may find support in the fact that Medieval ā-stem forms occur only in the singular: the plural only had the stem γυναικ- already in Ancient Greek, and so it could not be perceived as a ‘vulgar’ innovation.

-The Modern Greek form is γυναίκα (ILNE 273–4), attested already in Byzantine sources (LBG vol. 1, 332) and built on the accusative singular of the classical paradigm, like many other feminine 3rd-declension nouns that shifted to the first declension thanks to the phonetic confusion between the accusative endings -αν and -α (CGMEMG, vol. 2, 458–9); Gignac (1977, 45) collected numerous examples of acc. sg. γυναῖκαν in Roman papyri.
+The Modern Greek form is γυναίκα (ILNE 273–4), attested already in Byzantine sources (LBG vol. 1, 332) and built on the accusative singular of the classical paradigm, like many other feminine 3rd-declension nouns that shifted to the first declension thanks to the phonetic confusion between the accusative endings -αν and -α (CGMEMG, vol. 2, 458–9); Gignac (1977, 45) collected numerous examples of acc. sing. γυναῖκαν in Roman papyri.
 Learned forms, such as γυνή or γυναιξί, survive marginally in set phrases (see LKN s.v. γυνή).

 F. Commentary on individual texts and occurrences